hubert-sikorski/git-and-github-guide/README.md

 ## Creating a remote repository

-Just as with a local repository, you can create a remote repository that will be hosted GitHub.
+Just as with a local repository, you can create a remote repository that will be hosted by GitHub.
 Having a remote repository lets you show off your work to other people and even invite other developers to collaborate on an interesting project.